 Art Institute of Chicago, Art Inside Out, 1992–1996, no cat.

 Possibly Alexander Barker (died 1874), London [according to catalogue of the Leyland sale, though it is not the one described in Gustave Waagen, Galleries and Cabinets of Art in Great Britain, London, 1857, p.
 71 as Dello Fiorentino (?), nor the tondo attributed to Filippo Lippi in the Barker sale, June 19, 1879, no. 489].
 Frederick Richards Leyland, London, by 1892, as Filippino Lippi [Child 1892 illustrates the painting in his salon]; sold, Christie’s, London, May 28, 1892, lot 97, to Jeffrey [buyer listed in annotated catalogue at the Getty Research Center].
-Emile Gavet, Paris, by 1894 [date of sale given in registrar’s record]; sold to Martin A. Ryerson (died 1932), Chicago, 1894, at his death to his widow (died 1937); bequeathed to Art Institute, 1937.
+Emile Gavet, Paris, by 1894 [date of sale given in registrar’s record]; sold to Martin A. Ryerson (died 1932), Chicago, 1894; by descent to his wife Carrie Hutchinson Ryerson (1859–1937), Chicago, 1932 [Last Will and Testament of Martin A. Ryerson, Died August 11, 1932, copy in Institutional Archives, Art Institute of Chicago]; bequeathed to the Art Institute of Chicago, 1937.

 Object information is a work in progress and may be updated as new research findings emerge.
 To help improve this record, please email .
 Information about image downloads and licensing is available here.